piksel-ina/piksel-documentation/README.md

 - [AWS Organization Security Guidelines](security/01-piksel-AWS-Organization-Foundational-Security-Guidelines.md) - Foundation of our AWS account structure and security policies
 - [OIDC Implementation Guide](security/02-piksel-OIDC-implementation.md) - Details on our OpenID Connect implementation for AWS services
+- [Monitoring IAM Access Guide](security/03-monitoring-iam-access-analyzer-findings.md) - Details on how to monitor and managing findings from IAM Analyzer

 ### Operations